For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You can open an account once your course starts, but this will mean your Student Finance payments will be delayed.

 We recommend you apply to open a student account between July and August.
-This is the period when the best student deals are available ahead of the new academic year.
+This is when the best student deals are available ahead of the new academic year.

 Can I switch student bank accounts?